being able to know our deep desires is only possible in hindsight

 Main Image Credit: Lora Zombie / LoraZombie.com

-Professor Judith McLean is the Chair in Arts Education, a joint appointment between Queensland University of Technology (QUT) and the Queensland Performing Arts Centre (QPAC) where she holds the role of Scholar in Residence.
+Professor Judith McLean is the Chair in Arts Education, a joint appointment between Queensland University of Technology (QUT) and the Queensland Performing Arts Centre (QPAC) where she held the role of Scholar in Residence until September 2021.
 Judith’s career is distinguished by her breadth and diversity of experience as an arts educator, artist and cultural leader across Australia.
 She is a member of the Australia Council’s Major Performing Arts Panel and Chair of Dancenorth, a contemporary dance company based in Townsville.

 We pay our respects to the Aboriginal and Torres Strait Islander ancestors of this land, their spirits and their legacy.
 The foundations laid by these ancestors - our First Nations Peoples - gives strength, inspiration and courage to current and future generations, both Indigenous and non-Indigenous, towards creating a better Queensland.
 Queensland Government’s RAP Acknowledgment of Country